AlbaCL/AlbaCL/README.md

 - I'm part of the EuroHPC-Joint Undertaking projects that integrate quantum computers into supercomputers [link](https://eurohpc-ju.europa.eu/selection-six-sites-host-first-european-quantum-computers-2022-10-04_en).

 **...or you work on particle physics because...**
-- We hypothetize that there's a Maximal Entanglement Principle that defines Nature's interactions [link to paper]( https://doi.org/10.21468/SciPostPhys.3.5.036)
+- We hypothesize that there's a Maximal Entanglement Principle that defines Nature's interactions [link to paper]( https://doi.org/10.21468/SciPostPhys.3.5.036)

 **...or you saw me on Spanish national TV...**
-- Constantes y Vitales campaign "Chicas, la ciencia nos necesita" [link[(https://www.lasexta.com/constantes-vitales/mujeres-cientificas/alba-cervera-sonaba-ser-exploradora-universo-cuantico_2023020963e4beb77b624e0001a95063.html)
+- Constantes y Vitales campaign "Chicas, la ciencia nos necesita" [link](https://www.lasexta.com/constantes-vitales/mujeres-cientificas/alba-cervera-sonaba-ser-exploradora-universo-cuantico_2023020963e4beb77b624e0001a95063.html)
 - Órbita Laika interview with Eduardo Sáenz de Cabezón [link](https://www.youtube.com/watch?v=SjOASr8n-DY&list=PLK0aD1enESuWKCWDZBytCa5eXpAjka0Mv)

 Click below if you are searching for a short paragraph with my bio written in third person: